sh3ev/onepagesite/README.md

 }
 ```

 * That simple script looking for element in document and adding new class for this element ("responsive"), and then magic happens !
-In CSS file there's .resonsive rules which changing navbar look.
+In CSS file there's a .responsive rules which changing navbar look.

 ![Alt Text](/images/hamburger.gif)